bitcoin-sv/arc/doc/README.md

 By default, ARC sends a single callback per request, but the client can modify this behavior by including the `X-CallbackBatch: true` header.
 All callbacks related to transactions submitted with this header will be sent in batches (with a maximum batch size of `50` callbacks).

 By default, callbacks are triggered when the submitted transaction reaches the status `REJECTED` or `MINED`.
 If the client wishes to receive additional intermediate status updates—such (e.g. `SEEN_IN_ORPHAN_MEMPOOL` or `SEEN_ON_NETWORK`) the `X-FullStatusUpdates` header must be set to true.
 For more details, refer to the [API documentation](https://bitcoin-sv.github.io/arc/api.html).

+If a transactions is submitted multiple times with differing callback URL or token, then callbacks will then be sent to each callback URL with its specified token.

 For more details on how callbacks work, see the [Callbacker](#Callbacker) section.

 ### Metamorph